Fashion is expression.

 comfortable but cute

-They weren’t just describing style, they were describing boundaries.
+They’re not just describing style, they’re describing boundaries.

-When we get dressed, we’re heavily considering how others will perceive us.
-Showing that:
+When we get dressed, we’re heavily considering so much more than just us.

 Alyssa’s reflection corner